Small symplectic caps and embeddings of homology balls in the complex projective plane: From symplectic handlebodies to horizontal decompositions

 \begin{proof} We have demonstrated already that there is an orientation preserving diffeomorphism from the handle diagram $H$ in Figure~\ref{fig:pantsconvert} to the codimension 0 submanifold of $X_{p_1,p_2,p_3}$ obtained by removing the bottom rational ball, $B(p_3,q_3)$.
 So it remains to demonstrate that adding the additional handles in Figure \ref{fig:handlebody} to $H$ (i.e. the green 2-handle, and the 3- and 4-handle) corresponds exactly to regluing the rational ball $B(p_3,q_3)$.

-Observe (say in Figure \ref{fig:Bpq}) that the 0-framed cocore of the 2-handle of $B(p_3,q_3)$ is the 1-framed $-p_3/q_3$ curve on the Heegaard torus for $L(p_3^2,p_3q_3-1)$.
-Then, to get a handle diagram of $B(p_3,q_3)$ upside down, we must attach a $(-1)$-framed 2-handle to $L(-p_3^2,p_3q_3-1)\times I$ along the $p_3/q_3$ curve on the Heegaard torus.
+Observe (say in Figure \ref{fig:Bpq}) that the 0-framed cocore of the 2-handle of $B(p_3,q_3)$ is the 1-framed $-p_3/q_3$ curve on the Heegaard torus for $L(p_3^2,p_3q_3-1)$ and then fill with $B^3 \times S^1$ given by the union of $3-$ and $4-$handles.
+To get a handle diagram of $B(p_3,q_3)$ upside down, we must attach a $(-1)$-framed 2-handle to $L(-p_3^2,p_3q_3-1)\times I$ along the $p_3/q_3$ curve on the Heegaard torus.
 Since this is exactly the way the green 2-handle is attached to $H$, we see that the 4-manifold presented in Figure \ref{fig:handlebody} is orientation preserving diffeomorphic to $X_{p_1,p_2,p_3}$. \end{proof}